NASA publishes a new photo from space

 the space telescope James Webb has traversed time and vast amounts of dust to capture a new image of the Cartwheel Galaxy with unprecedented clarity, as reported Tuesday by the NASA and the European Space Agency (ESA).

-The impact caused two rings to spread out from the center of the galaxy, “like ripples in a pond after a stone is thrown into it,” they explained.
+The impact caused two rings to spread out from the center of the galaxy, “like ripples in a pond following a stone is thrown into it,” they explained.
 NASA and ESA in a joint statement.

-At the center of the galaxy is a smaller white ring, while the outer ring, with its colored spokes, has been expanding in the universe for about 440 million years, the statement added.
+At the center of the galaxy is a smaller white ring, while the outer ring, with its colored spokes, has been expanding in the universe for regarding 440 million years, the statement added.
 As the outside expands, it collides with gas, causing new stars to form.

 The Hubble telescope has already captured images of this strange ring galaxy, which is thought to have been a spiral like the Milky Way before a smaller galaxy hit it.